elisacaffrey/MiFoDB/docs/source/overview.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Downstream uses for MiFoDB results include:

+* **Strain tracking:** using instrain compare, in an unbiased manner we can identify strains that are shared between samples.
+Strain identification is based on 99.999% popANI and ≥50% percent_genome_compared, calculated during

-* **inStrain_compare:** For detailed, accurate, microdiversity-aware strain-level comparisons between organisms detected across multiple unbiased metagenomic samples.
+For detailed, accurate, microdiversity-aware strain-level comparisons between organisms detected across multiple unbiased metagenomic samples.
 Strain identification is based on 99.9999% ANI

 * **Gene-based annotation:** Results can be easily used for functional analyses, including gene annotations based on `KEGG Orthologies <https://www.genome.jp/tools/kofamkoala/>`_, `Carbohydrate-Active enZYmes (CAZymes) <http://www.cazy.org/>`_, `Pfam <http://pfam.xfam.org/>`_, and `antibiotic resistant genes <https://card.mcmaster.ca/download>`_.